Danielg1406/Danielg1406/README.md

 ## About me
 My name is Daniel, and I am 23 years old.
 I come from Colombia 🇨🇴, but currently, I am living in Berlin where I am studying software development at 42 Berlin.
 I am also looking for a part-time job (or remote) as a web designer and developer.

-🔭 Currently working on: Developing innovative web solutions with a focus on accessibility and user experience.

 🌱 Currently learning: Advanced JavaScript frameworks and techniques to push the boundaries of web development.

 🤝 Looking to collaborate on: Open-source projects related to blockchain, front-end development, and digital design.